Request your Consultation

 An NDA is often used as a means to keep the terms of a settlement agreement confidential.

 If you signed an NDA with your employer, there are options for avoiding the harsh consequences that can occur if you are considering or have been accused of violating the contract.
 An attorney may be able to help you prove one or all of the following, for example:

 If you are accused of being in violation of an NDA, the burden of proof will fall on the employer, and it is high.
 Retaining a knowledgeable lawyer to represent your interests can help you resolve any disputes as quickly as possible, so you may move on to new employment.

 If you or someone you know needs legal advice on a NDA agreement, was wrongfully terminated, is experiencing sexual harassment in a Chicago workplace, race discrimination, or defamation, contact our law firm today.
-Discuss your individual case with an employment lawyer today in a free consultation, by calling (312) 980-9992 or filling out a contact form online.
+Discuss your individual case with an employment lawyer today in a confidential consultation, by calling (312) 980-9992 or filling out a contact form online.